-Alice Walker, the renowned African American female writer, has long focused on the survival conditions and self-construction of black women.
-Through the use of multi-perspective narratives in her works, she vividly portrays the psychological traumas endured by this vulnerable group under dual oppression from race and gender.
-Her novel The Temple of My Familiar employs fragmented forms such as dialogues, diaries, oral histories, letters, and monologues to depict key characters like Lissie, Hal, Fanny, Suwelo, Carlotta, Arveyda and Zedé.
-Through interwoven narrative threads, it tells stories of the trauma and recovery experienced by these female protagonists.
-For instance, Fanny deciphers ancestral diaries and oral histories, revealing the struggles and pain endured by generations of women within her family under sexual violence, racial discrimination, and cultural fragmentation.
-Meanwhile, through the transmission of past-life memories, female characters in the novel gradually establish unique dialogic relationships with others, achieving post-traumatic healing and the mending of emotional wounds.
-Ultimately, they transform the dilapidated “temple” into a spiritual community that integrates black culture, feminine spirituality, and harmonious ecology.
-Therefore, this paper employs Judith Herman’s trauma theory to deeply analyze individual and collective trauma manifestations in the novel, exploring how memory and dialogue serve as therapeutic sources providing spiritual comfort and strength for women.
-In addition, the author hopes to enrich the current academic research on trauma literature by analyzing the multiple relationships between trauma, memory transmission and dialogue healing, and to provide valuable theoretical reference for the field.
+Alice Walker, a renowned African American female writer, has long focused on the living conditions and subject construction of Black women, and in her works, she presents the psychological trauma suffered by women, a vulnerable group, under the dual oppression of race and gender from the perspectives of multiple characters.
+Her novel The Temple of My Familiar portrays major characters such as Lissie, Hal, Fanny, Suwelo, Carlotta, Arveyda and Zedé through fragmented forms including dialogues, diaries, oral narratives, letters and monologues, telling the stories of trauma and healing experienced by female characters through interwoven narrative threads.
+For instance, by interpreting the diaries and oral history left by her ancestors, Fanny reveals the struggles and pains of several generations of women in her family under sexual violence, racial discrimination and cultural rupture.
+Meanwhile, through the transmission of past-life memories, the female characters in the novel gradually establish a unique dialogical relationship with others, achieve healing after trauma and the mending of wounds, and ultimately transform the dilapidated "temple" into a spiritual community "homeland" that integrates Black culture, female spirituality and a harmonious ecology.
+Therefore, based on Judith Herman's trauma theory, this paper conducts an in-depth analysis of the forms of individual and collective trauma in the novel, and explores how memory and dialogue serve as the source of healing to provide spiritual comfort and strength for women.
+In addition, the author hopes to enrich the current academic research on trauma literature and provide valuable theoretical references for it by analyzing the multiple relationships among trauma, memory inheritance and dialogical healing.

 Research Article